 Solving Log Storage: How You Can Save Money and Meet Compliance Requirements

 Logs.
 At best: They’re a vital part of your information security strategy to “find the bad.”
 At worst: They’re a nightmare to manage — especially when they take up so much storage space!
-Of course, we all have numerous regulations to thank for the privilege of storing our logs for what seems like eternity.
-Perhaps you’re bound to regulations or frameworks such as PCI (one year minimum), HIPAA (open to interpretation, but many suggest 6 YEARS to be safe), NIST, COBIT, and so many others.
+Of course, we all have numerous regulations to thank for the privilege of storing our logs for what seems like an eternity.
+Perhaps you’re bound to regulations or frameworks such as PCI (one-year minimum), HIPAA (open to interpretation, but many suggest 6 YEARS to be safe), NIST, COBIT, and so many others.

 Whatever your reasons are, logs have become increasingly problematic as more and more data sources require a higher volume of storage.

 This all hits a little too close to home.
 Recently, one of Preempt’s customers had a situation where they were storing several hundred gigabytes of logs per day thanks to the State of New York’s 23 NYCRR 500 Regulation.
 According to Section 500.06(2)(b) Audit Trail, “Each Covered Entity shall maintain records required by section 500.06(a)(1) of this Part for not fewer than five years and shall maintain records required by section 500.06(a)(2) of this Part for not fewer than three years.”

 Add up hundreds of gigabytes per day over at least three years, and you’re suddenly spending a very large amount of money just to store these logs.
 The main issue that our customer faced was how large the Windows Event ID 4624 logs were, especially the Type 3 login logs (network logons).
 These logs were expensive to maintain and a headache to manage.